 4. Rexburg Idaho to Yellowstone National Park

-Rexburg is the next stop on this road trip.
+One of the best stops on the way to Yellowstone is Rexburg.
+Rexburg is a fantastic stop to add to your Idaho Falls to Yellowstone road trip.
 It is the home of BYU Idaho, a university associated with the Church of Jesus Christ of Latter-Day Saints.

 Rexburg is 30 minutes north of Idaho Falls.
 Rexburg is a small town on the path to Yellowstone.
 One thing that Rexburg has going for it is Bear World.